All comparisons

 Compare

-The Free Alternative to Bluebeam for Construction Takeoffs
+The Most Simple Bluebeam Alternative for Construction Takeoffs

-Bluebeam Revu is a powerful PDF markup tool, but most contractors only need accurate takeoffs.
-Easy Takeoffs gives you that for free, on any device, with zero learning curve.
+Bluebeam Revu is a powerful PDF markup tool, but most contractors only need accurate construction takeoffs.
+Easy Takeoffs is the cheapest and simplest way to get them, in any browser, on Mac or Windows, with no install and no $440-a-year subscription.

 Why Contractors Switch from Bluebeam Revu